smartarch/ML-DEECo-replication-package/ml_deeco/README.md

 ##### Condition for `TimeEstimate`

 For the time-to-condition estimate, a condition must be specified instead of the target value.
-The syntax is again similar -- using the `condition` decorator.
+The syntax is again similar &ndash; using the `condition` decorator.
 If multiple conditions are provided, they are considered in an "and" manner.

 ```py
 class DroneChargingAssignment(Ensemble):